 The basic stall is conducted in a power-idle clean configuration, ie, flap up.

-The cause of this breakdown of smooth airflow is the result of the wing being at too high an angle of attack to the airflow.
+The cause of the breakdown of smooth airflow is the result of the wing being at too high an angle of attack to the airflow.

 For the average aerofoil used on general aviation aeroplanes, this limit is reached at an angle of attack of about 15 degrees.
 It should be emphasised that no matter what speed the aeroplane is flying at, when this angle is exceeded the aeroplane will stall because of the breakdown of the smooth airflow.